 Wearable technology sounds really cool.
 Who doesn’t want a Fit Bit?
 But there are storm clouds gathering and it’s just the beginning!

 This week, behemoth John Hancock, owned by Canada’s Manulife, fired a shot across the bow of the insurance industry.
 It announced it will only sell life insurance policies with participatory health data sharing options.

-John Hancock will focus on selling it’s new “behaviour change platform” known as Vitality.
+This compant will now focus on selling it’s new “behaviour change platform” known as Vitality.
 They are discontinuing traditional life insurance sales in 2019.

 This interactive insurance policy includes incentives, discounts or rewards, for healthy living based on data your wearable device provides.
 In theory, It sounds great.